-\ Laura Blow: School of Economics, Elizabeth Fry Building (AD), University of Surrey, Guildford, Surrey, GU2 7XH, United Kingdom (email: 1.blow@surrey.ac.uk); Vincent P. Crawford: Department of Economics and All Souls College, University of Oxford; Department of Economics, University of California, San Diego, 9500 Gilman Drive #0508, La Jolla, CA 92093-0508; (v2crawford@ucsd.edu).
+^{} Laura Blow: School of Economics, Elizabeth Fry Building (AD), University of Surrey, Guildford, Surrey, GU2 7XH, United Kingdom (email: l.blow@surrey.ac.uk); Vincent P. Crawford: Department of Economics, University of California, San Diego, 9500 Gilman Drive #0508, La Jolla, CA 92093-0508; (v2crawford@ucsd.edu).
 This paper is an extensively revised version of Blow, I. Crawford, and V.P.
-Crawford (2022), correcting errors in its Propositions 1 (now numbered 3) and 5.
+Crawford (2022), correcting errors in its Propositions 1 (now 3) and 5.
 Its reduced authorship is by agreement with Ian Crawford, whose contributions to the current version were nonetheless extremely valuable.
-We are grateful to him, and for valuable discussions to Abi Adams-Prassl, Richard Blundell, Alec Brandon, Colin Camerer, Stefano Della Vigna, Ernst Fehr, David Freeman, Georgios Gerasimou, Botond Kőszegi, Juanjuan Meng, Robert Moffit, Adam Sanjurjo, Ricardo Serrano-Padial, Matthew Rabin, Joel Sobel, and Richard Thaler.
+We are grateful to him, and for valuable discussions to Abi Adams-Prassl, Richard Blundell, Colin Camerer, Stefano DellaVigna, David Freeman, Georgios Gerasimou, Botond Kőszegi, Juanjuan Meng, Robert Moffit, Adam Sanjurjo, Ricardo Serrano-Padial, Matthew Rabin, Joel Sobel, and Richard Thaler.
 Blow's work was supported by the European Research Council under grant ERC-2009-StG-240910-ROMETA and the Economic and Social Research Council's Centre for Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies under grant RES-544-28-5001.
 Crawford's work was supported by the University of Oxford, All Souls College, and the European Research Council under grant ERC-2013-AdG 339179-BESTDECISION.
 The contents reflect only our views and not those of the E.R.C. or the European Commission, and the European Union is not liable for any use that may be made of the information contained herein.